Lindtrs/duinocoin-docker/README.md

 - Example 3: docker run -e USERNAME="Lindtrs" -e INTENSITY="50" -e THREADS="4" -e DIFFICULTY="MEDIUM" -e RIG="MyDockerRig" --restart=always lindtrs/duinocoin

-Starts mining for Lindtrs, with intensity 50, using 4 threads, on medium difficulty and with "MyDockerRig" as RIG identifier.
+Starts mining for Lindtrs, with intensity 50, using 4 threads, on medium difficulty and with "MyDockerRig" as Rig identifier.
 When restart option is set to always, this means the container will automatically restart if it crashes.

 - Example 4: docker run --env-file env_vars --restart=always lindtrs/duinocoin